oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     </copy>
     ```

-    Add the the dependency management to the Maven POM file:
+    Add the dependency management to the Maven POM file:

     ```xml
     <copy>